higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

    - Addresses holding ≥ 0.042069% of the total supply receive a commemorative NFT upon each evolution, rewarding long‑term commitment.

 4. **Fee & Liquidity Mechanics with LP Fee Collection**
-   - Instead of relying solely on a pass‑through fee mechanism, the protocol now collects aggregated fees directly from our Orca LP deposit.
+   - Instead of relying solely on a pass‑through fee mechanism, the protocol now collects aggregated fees directly from our Meteora LP deposit.
 These LP fees are then split evenly between protocol revenue and creator support, with a default 1% fee structure.
    - The fee distribution is fully configurable to adapt to various market conditions and project needs.

 5. **Pre‑Mine & Pool Distribution Lock‑In**